taebl/material-components-web/packages/mdc-dialog/README.md

 #### Automatic Instantiation

-If you do not care about retaining the component instance for the temporary drawer, simply call `attachTo()` and pass it a DOM element.
+If you do not care about retaining the component instance for the dialog, simply call `attachTo()` and pass it a DOM element.
 This however, is only useful if you do not need to pass a callback to the dialog when the user selects Accept or Cancel.